John “Thad” Jackson

 Office Hours: MWF: 7-11; TR: 1-9; Weekends: 12-9 (and by appointment)

-Ten years classroom instruction/Honored for commitment to student development/University- and college-level service record/Contributions to economics, psychology, and education research conferences and institutional research/Adviser for student economics club, honor society, Great Books Reading Club/Sponsor for A-State entry to Economics Scholars Program for Undergraduate Research
+Four years experience in United States Army Special Operations Command (Airborne) (USASOC); Ten years classroom instruction of finance and economics/Honored for commitment to student development/University- and college-level service record/Contributions to economics, psychology, and education research conferences and institutional research/Adviser and founder for student economics club and honor society, A-State's Great Books Reading Club/Sponsor for A-State entry to Economics Scholars Program for Undergraduate Research

 - Society of the Invisible Hand Economics Club, Arkansas State University